A-Ba-Ni-Bi

-"A-Ba-Ni-Bi" (א-ב-ני-בי; bet-language language game for the word אני aní, meaning "I" in Hebrew) is a song recorded by Israeli group Izhar Cohen and the Alphabeta, with music composed by Nurit Hirsh and Hebrew lyrics written by Ehud Manor.
+"A-Ba-Ni-Bi" (א-ב-ני-בי; bet-language game for the word אני aní, meaning "I" in Hebrew) is a song recorded by the Israeli group Izhar Cohen and the Alphabeta, with music composed by Nurit Hirsh and lyrics written by Ehud Manor.
 It in the Eurovision Song Contest 1978 held in Paris, winning the contest.

 Background

 Conception

 "A-Ba-Ni-Bi" was composed by Nurit Hirsh with lyrics by Ehud Manor, a duo who had collaborated frequently in writing Israeli Eurovision entries, including the country's debut "Ey Sham".
 It is an up-tempo disco number, heralding a move towards this style of performance in later years.
 In addition to the version fully in Hebrew, Izhar Cohen and the Alphabeta recorded a version with English and Hebrew lyrics.
 The Alphabeta was a group of singers composed by two men, Reuven Erez and Itzhak Okev, and three women, Lisa Gold-Rubin, Nehama Shutan, and Esther Tzuberi.

 The song deals with the way in which children relate to love.
 Cohen sings that, growing up, "we loved secretly/Who were we nice to?—Just uncles and aunts" and that love was conducted secretly and "We whispered only in the 'bet language'".
 He compares this to adulthood, where he realises that "Love is a beautiful word" and that humanity should "speak in a language of love", instead of the language of secrecy.
 For this reason, the song uses the Bet language—a children's language game where each syllable of the word is repeated with a bet preceding the vowel.
 Thus, the Hebrew ani ohev otach (אני אוהב אותך, "I love you") becomes a-ba-ni-bi o-bo-he-bev o-bo-ta-bach.
 Mistakenly, the song title was captioned on screen at the contest as being "Ah-Bah-Nee-Bee" and was further confused in the UK singles market when listed on the official singles chart compiled by Music Week as "A-Bi-Ni-Bi".
 Musically, the song is somewhat unusual among Contest entries for ending almost immediately after the key change—most entries have either a bridge or a repetition of the chorus after this point.